- Choose the right time frame for your strategy's time horizon.

 On the other hand, a candlestick chart quite dramatically changes the look of a chart and is popular among many advanced chartists.
 Candlestick charts enable candlestick pattern analysis—a method of technical analysis that seeks to find identifiable and repeatable patterns based on charts consisting of Japanese candlesticks.
 Candlestick charts are most applicable for advanced chart users who are familiar with candlestick pattern analysis.

-3. Select a comparable index and add technical indicators.
+3. Select a comparable index and add technical indicators

 For instance, if you were analyzing a technology stock, it might be beneficial to add the S&P 500® Index or a technology index to compare it with.
 This can help add more context to the stock's performance by comparing its relative strength with the rest of the market or a comparable benchmark or stock.
 On Fidelity.com and Active Trader Pro®, you can easily do this by selecting "Compare" above the chart and entering an appropriate selection (see the chart below).

-Other things that you might consider adding to your charts are technical indicators—such as moving averages, the relative strength index (RSI), or Moving Average Convergence-Divergence (MACD)—to help identify trends, to determine whether the security is overbought or oversold, and to help decide at what price level to buy or sell.
+Other components that you might consider adding to your charts are technical indicators—such as moving averages, the relative strength index (RSI), or Moving Average Convergence-Divergence (MACD)—to help identify trends, to determine whether the security is overbought or oversold, and to help decide at what price level to buy or sell.